Continuing Education Activity

 The most common side effect of aspirin is gastrointestinal upset ranging from gastritis to gastrointestinal bleed.

-Reye syndrome, named after the Australian pathologist, Dr. R.D.
+Reye syndrome, named after the Australian pathologist Dr. R.D.
 Reye was first described in 1963.
 It is a rare but fatal condition with an estimated mortality rate of between 30% to 45%.
 It is a form of encephalopathy secondary to fatty changes in an otherwise healthy liver.
 The clinical vignette of Reye syndrome constitutes a viral upper respiratory tract infection in children and concomitant administration of aspirin for the treatment of fever.
 It is thought that mitochondrial injury secondary to the preceding viral illness is the first hit to both the liver and the brain.
 Aspirin or similar compounds provide the second hit completing the syndrome.
-The incidence has dramatically decreased due to better awareness and use of acetaminophen for the management of fever in children instead of aspirin.
+The incidence has dramatically decreased due to better awareness and the use of acetaminophen to manage fever in children instead of aspirin.